joemasilotti/turbolinks/README.md

 # Turbolinks

 **Turbolinks makes navigating your web application faster.** In standard navigation the browser loads every page anew.
 It downloads resources, evaluates JavaScript, and processes CSS.
 This takes time.
 But in most web applications these resources don't change between requests.
-So why spend time reloading them?
 Turbolinks speeds up navigation by persisting the current page and updating its contents in place.

 With Turbolinks you get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
 Use HTML to render your views on the server side and link to pages as usual.
 When you follow a link, Turbolinks automatically fetches the page, swaps in its `<body>`, and merges its `<head>`, all without incurring the cost of a full page load.